entekadesign/kobold-alarm-clock-card/README.md

 ### Debug

-Some debugging information can be logged in the HA system log by adding the following to your lovelace configuration:
+Some debugging information can be logged in the HA system log by adding a `debug` entry to your lovelace configuration:

 ```yaml
 - type: custom:kobold-alarm-clock